-Prepare a 10-15 page paper in Microsoft Word (counts as 10% of the final grade) in APA format (see writing expectations in the Policies section) (350 words per page).
-The paper should be between 3500 to 5300 words excluding the title page content and the references page content.
-At a minimum include the following:
+Prepare an 8-10 page paper in Microsoft Word (counts as 10% of the final grade) in APA format (see writing expectations in the Policies section) (350 words per page).
+The paper should be approximately 3500 words excluding the title page content and the references page content.